tylerlaberge/Jasper/README.md

       -v INTEGER RANGE  Verbosity level from 0 to 2. default is 0.
       --help            Show this message and exit.

-Where TEST_DIRECTORY is the direcotry containing the feature.py files you wish to run.
+Where TEST_DIRECTORY is the directory containing the feature.py files you wish to run.

 The --ansi flag is for coloring purposes if you are on a windows machine using a terminal that actually supports ansi escape sequences.